stgm/scientific-programming-1/10 Numbers/15 Whiz/10 Denominator.md

 First test your program by hand: does it work correctly for all expected input?
 Start the program by typing the following command in the terminal:

-	python whizkid.py
+	python whiz.py

 Then try the examples at the top of the page.
 If everything seems to be in order, then it's time to make use of `checkpy`.
-Testing `whizkid` works the same as it did for `hello`, only this time provide `checkpy` with `whizkid` as argument instead.
+Testing `whiz` works the same as it did for `hello`, only this time provide `checkpy` with `whiz` as argument instead.
 Like this:

-	checkpy whizkid
+	checkpy whiz

 Any unhappy smileys left and you can't figure out what's wrong with your program?
 Ask for assistance!